dr-kinder/pmls-data/README.md

 This folder contains all of the data sets described in the first edition of _Physical Models of Living Systems_ by Philip Nelson.
+Some are no longer present in the second edition, and some have new names.

 Several of these data sets are also used in _A Student's Guide to Python for Physical Modeling_ by Jesse M. Kinder and Philip Nelson.